Year at a Glance for

 - Post-Secondary Plans:

-- Carefully review the program options for 2-4 institutions you are considering attending
+- Carefully review the program options for the 2-4 institutions you are considering attending

 - Make a list of the requirements and deadlines (e.g. high school courses and marks, essay, etc.)

-- Note the dates/times of information sessions about your program or view/visit days at the institution
+- Note the dates/times of information sessions about your program or virtual (or in-person) events at the institution

-- Tentatively decide when you (and your parents) will visit the institution and speak to an advisor.
+- Tentatively decide when you (and your parents) will speak to an advisor and/or visit the institution.

 - Applications: A number of post-secondary institutions allow you to apply for their programs on or before Oct.
-1 (e.g. UBC, UVIC, UNBC, SFU, UFV, TRU, TWU, Douglas, McGill, etc.).
+1 (e.g. UBC, UVIC, BCIT, UNBC, SFU, UFV, TRU, TWU, Douglas, McGill, U of Toronto, etc.).
 You can create an account to apply to BC public Institutions through: https://apply.educationplannerbc.ca/ (Alberta and Ontario have similar application services)

 - Parent Information: Parents can review the Grade 11 and 12 presentations which are posted in the Post-Secondary – Presentation Section of the WGSS Counselling and Careers Website.